AStcherbinine/omegapy/docs/doc_omega_data.md

     specmars : 1D array
         The Solar radiation spectrum on Mars (W.m-2.sr-1.µm-1). utc : datetime.datetime
-        The average UCT time of the observation. ic : dict
+        The average UTC time of the observation. ic : dict
         The index of the used spectral pixels for each channel. lat_grid : 2D array